Timinator2000/Algorithm_X/08 - your turn/06 - no spoon 2 cont.md

 __THREE BASIC CLASSES__

-How will we manage the relationships among instances of these three classes?
+How will the relationships among instances of these three classes be managed?
 What would somebody need to be able to recreate the gameboard?
 Consider the following:

 * __Node__
     * has a (row, col) location on the gameboard